fiduswriter/fiduswriter/README.md

   > python manage.py init

+8. Set up an admin user by typing:

+  > python manage.py createsuperuser

-8. Run the Fidus Writer server by typing:
+9. Run the Fidus Writer server by typing:

   > python manage.py runserver

-9. Set up an admin user by typing:

-  > python manage.py createsuperuser

-9. In your browser, navigate to http://localhost:8000/ and log in.
+10. In your browser, navigate to http://localhost:8000/ and log in.

-10. Notice that emails sent to the user appear in the console until an SMTP backend is configured (see below).
+11. Notice that emails sent to the user appear in the console until an SMTP backend is configured (see below).

 Advanced options
 ----